What to do if…

 Short answer

-Contact the nearest U.S. embassy or consulate in the country where the death occurred (or the U.S. Department of State’s emergency line) and ask for help confirming the death and next steps.
+If the person was a U.S. citizen or lawful permanent resident, contact the nearest U.S. embassy or consulate in the country where the death happened, or call the U.S. Department of State emergency line.
+Ask for help confirming what is known before you pay, sign, or announce anything.

 Do not do these things

-- Do not wire money or share financial/password information with anyone who contacts you unexpectedly about “urgent arrangements.”
+- Do not wire money or share financial, passport, or password information with anyone who contacts you unexpectedly about urgent arrangements.

-- Do not treat a social media post or message chain as confirmation.
+- Do not treat a social media post, message chain, or unknown caller as confirmation.

-- Do not commit to a funeral home, transport service, or “agent” before you have an official consular contact.
+- Do not commit to a funeral home, transport service, or agent until you have checked the contact route through the U.S. embassy, consulate, or State Department.

-- Do not publish identifying details publicly while you are still confirming identity and circumstances.
+- Do not publish identifying details publicly while identity, location, and circumstances are still being confirmed.

 What to do now